Choose your journey

 Things to do in Sunderland

 Sunderland is a city with many different sides to it.
-From its 7th century beginnings as the religious centre of Monkweamouth, the city has gone through many transitions from industrial hub to modern, multicultural city, with African, Chinese and Pakistani communities.
+From its beginnings as the religious centre of Monkweamouth, the city has gone through many transitions from industrial hub to modern, multicultural city, with African, Chinese and Pakistani communities.

 Explore museums and galleries, take in a show at Sunderland Empire or build sandcastles at Roker and Seaburn beaches.
 Sunderland is also in close proximity to both Newcastle and Durham, meaning you can make your visit part of a North East tour.